jaca00001/TML25_A2_28/README.md

 ## Approach Used

-We tried to use Data Augmentations & Siamese Framework as mentioned in the lecture and combined it with active leaning to minimize the number of queries to the api and hence the impact of B4B.
+We  used Data Augmentations and a Siamese Framework as mentioned in the lecture and combined it with an active learning approach to minimize the number of queries to the api and hence the impact of B4B.
 In the first round we sample 1000 random images from the dataset and send them to the api.
 We train then our encoder to minimize the distance between its embeddings and the output of the api.
-The trained model is then used to estimate the model uncertanty for each point using MC-Dropout. we then sample the next 1000 datapoints according to both uncertanty and the original class distribution to not activate B4B.
+The trained model is then used to estimate the model uncertainty for each point using MC-Dropout.
+The next 1000 datapoints are then sampled based on the model uncertainty and the class distribution.
+This process is then repeated until the max queries are reached or the complete dataset is labeled.

 ## Other Ideas and Implementation Details
 For 13000 images we took original image representation twice considering there might be some changes because of B4B defense.
-Also three representations of the same image using three types of augmentation such as horizontal flip, 15degree rotation,color jitter.
+Also three representations of the same image using three types of augmentation such as horizontal flip, 15 degree rotation, color jitter.
 As a result for each image we had 5 representations and then we trained our encoder in the following way:

 X -> Encoder(X) ->2048->Projector-> output of 1024 dimension